May 2016: I have updated this page by removing some old books and updating versions. I will add some more newer books soon.

-The third edition of this book is now available.
-It is even better than before and so remains my number one rated games programming book.
+The fourth edition of this book is now available.
+It is even better than before and so remains one of my number one rated games programming book.
 I am currently reading it from the start and making notes as I go through - it is full of brilliant tips for beginners up to advanced games programmers.
 I particularly like the description of a game structure that he develops throughout the book.
 This is an area that has has little coverage (perhaps due to developers not being allowed to talk about code at that level) and he describes it very well.

-Review of second edition: I would suggest everyone interested in games development gets this book.
+Review of previous edition: I would suggest everyone interested in games development gets this book.
 It covers all areas of game development from an author who has worked in the industry (Ultima series of games).
 As well as describing traditional areas of a game like 3D graphics he also describes areas often missed by other books e.g. resource management, UI, main loop, loading ,caching etc. He introduces areas with chapters like: 'Dumb Stuff all game programmers should know' and '2D stuff every games programmer should know' and the level of humour and anecdotes is just right.
 I am amazed at how much insider detail he gives out about games he has worked on - I would dare not do that myself because of all the NDAs but he has obviously got approval to do so.
 Most of the book is not related to any specific platforms although where he does go into more detail it tends to be DirectX and Win32 programming.
 This is the kind of book you can use for some years as you develop your games programming skills.

 The Game Programming Gems series of books are all invaluable books containing chapters dedicated to the programming of different areas of a game from AI to Graphics.
 Each chapter is written by an experienced game developer revealing their techniques.
 I would not recommend these books for the beginner games programmer but for the more advanced they are a must.